When Young Children Say They Want to Die

 Person-Centered and Narrative Approaches

 These approaches help children understand that they are separate from their problems and feelings.
-Person or child-centered therapy honors the wisdom within the child (including the body’s wisdom).
-A child is not "suicidal"—they're a “whole person who sometimes has thoughts about wanting to escape overwhelming feelings”.
+Person or child-centered therapy honors the wisdom within the child (including the body's wisdom).
+A child is not "suicidal"—they're a "whole person who sometimes has thoughts about wanting to escape overwhelming feelings."

-Through narrative therapy techniques, children can begin to see themselves as the authors of their own stories, with the power to rewrite their story with a different perspective, as well as practicing taking power by fighting back against externalized problems such as “anxiety”, “impulses”, or “intrusive negative thoughts”.
+Through narrative therapy techniques, children can begin to see themselves as the authors of their own stories, with the power to rewrite their story with a different perspective, as well as practicing taking power by fighting back against externalized problems such as "anxiety," "impulses," or "intrusive negative thoughts."

-Cognitive Behavioral Approaches for Anxiety
+Cognitive Behavioral Approaches for Anxiety Treatment

 Many children who express death wishes are struggling with anxiety that makes their world feel constantly threatening.
 Using CBT principles combined with Exposure and Response Prevention, we can help children gradually build tolerance for uncomfortable feelings and situations.
 As they build distress tolerance, your child becomes better equipped to face whatever challenges life provides without the unhealthy response of avoidance (sometimes through addictions).